SeanJanis/extension-leapmotion-directv/README.md

 - Navigate to: [chrome://extensions/](chrome://extensions/)
 - Ensure the 'Developer Mode' checkbox is enabled
 - Click 'Load unpacked extension...'
-- Select the LeapDebug code directory and Google Chrome will automatically load the extension for testing.
+- Select the Leap+DIRECTV code directory and Google Chrome will automatically load the extension for testing.

 ## Helpful hints